Fighting the Darkness: When Hope Feels Like a Fight

 No hero story.
 No huge plan.
 Just a crack in the wall.

-Fighting the darkness here is not about winning the week.
-It is about winning the next hour.
+When the darkness is inward, the goal is not winning the week.
+It is winning the next hour.

 Step 4: Build meaning without demanding certainty